JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 first time code is run the compilation overhead is often substantial, with big speed improvements seen in subsequent calls.
-This change highlights that behavior, serving as both a reminder and a tool for rooting out unwanted compilation effort i.e. over-specialized code
+This change highlights that behavior, serving as both a reminder and a tool for rooting out unwanted compilation effort i.e. over-specialized code.

 [^1]: Note that the time reported by `@time` does not include time spent in julia’s code interpreter, which may be significant.